FbW-E01/be-db-advanced-mognoosecrud-Req/README.md

 # Mongoose CRUD

-In this project you will find 6 files that I want you to complete
+In this project you will need to create 6 files:

 - `user.js` - this one defines a User schema and model
     - Users will contain the following field